Chetan-Raut/Operating-Systems-101/README.md

 - Feel free to explore specific sections based on your learning needs and interests.
 - Engage with the code examples to gain practical insights into how operating systems concepts are implemented.

-## Resources
+## Resources and Reference

-Here are some recommended resources for further learning about data structures and algorithms:
+Here are some recommended resources for further learning about Operating Systems:

 - [```List of recommended books, websites, and tutorials```]  :')